arxanas/blog/_i18n/en/_posts/2024-10-20-smash-bros-steam-controller.md

 </aside>

-<span class="note">Amusingly:</span> I had mild trouble adjusting to the instant inputs. <span class="note">For example:</span> When timing fast-falls, I would fail because I would tap the touchpad too early, because I was subconsciously adjusting for the non-existent joystick travel time.
+<span class="note-tag">Amusingly:</span> I had mild trouble adjusting to the instant inputs. <span class="note-tag">For example:</span> When timing fast-falls, I would fail because I would tap the touchpad too early, because I was subconsciously adjusting for the non-existent joystick travel time.

-<span class="note note-error">However:</span> As I discovered later, the joystick's spring force is actually quite important!
+<span class="note-tag note-error">However:</span> As I discovered later, the joystick's spring force is actually quite important!

-<p class="note-block"><span class="note">Casual:</span> When the joystick pushes against your finger, you can intuitively estimate where your finger is with respect to the joystick's neutral position.</p>
+<p class="note-block"><span class="note-tag">Casual:</span> When the joystick pushes against your finger, you can intuitively estimate where your finger is with respect to the joystick's neutral position.</p>

 <aside class="note-block">
-<p><span class="note">Technical:</span>
+<p><span class="note-tag">Technical:</span>

 The joystick counter-force provides critical <a href="https://en.wikipedia.org/wiki/Proprioception">proprioceptive feedback</a>.
 [TODO: point out that the force you apply is equal and opposite to the counter-force to hold it at rest.]
 The magnitude of the counteracting spring force indicates the distance from neutral, while the direction indicates the direction.</p>